 If you can’t afford the consequences of a DWI conviction, you need a lawyer who will fight relentlessly for you.
-James L. Bates Jr is a top-rated criminal defense attorney serving Baton Rouge parish and is a member of the National College for DUI Defense.
+James L. Bates Jr is a top-rated criminal defense attorney serving Baton Rouge.

 To defend a misdemeanor or felony DUI case, you need a combination of legal and scientific expertise and experience.
 We have that experience, knowledge and expertise in spades.
-If you are accused of drug- or alcohol-related DUI in Baton Rouge or anywhere else in Louisiana, we are ready and waiting to defend you!
+If you are accused of alcohol or drug DUI in Baton Rouge or anywhere else in Louisiana, we are ready and waiting to defend you!

 Getting a DWI in Baton Rouge as a College Student